kezabelle/django-haystackbrowser/README.rst

 Known issues
 ------------

- * The links to the app admin may not actually work, because the app may not be mounted onto the AdminSite, but passing pretty much anything to the AdminSite app_list urlpattern will result in a valid URL.
+ * Prior to `Django`_ 1.7, the links to the app admin may not actually work, because the linked app may not be mounted onto the AdminSite, but passing pretty much anything to the AdminSite app_list urlpattern will result in a valid URL.
 The other URLs should only ever work if they're mounted, though.
-   This should be fixed in `Django`_ 1.7 though, assuming `ticket 21056`_ doesn't need reverting for any unforseen reason.
+   See `ticket 21056`_ for the change.

 The license
 -----------